$U$-statistics on bipartite exchangeable networks: Acknowledgements

 \section{Acknowledgements}

-The author thanks Stéphane Robin (INRAE), Sophie Donnet (INRAE) and François Massol (CNRS) for many fruitful discussions and insights.
-This work was funded by a grant from Région Île-de-France and by the grant ANR-18-CE02-0010-01 of the French National Research Agency ANR (project EcoNet).
+The author thanks St\'ephane Robin (Sorbonne Universit\'e), Sophie Donnet (INRAE) and Fran\c{c}ois Massol (CNRS) for many fruitful discussions and insights.
+This work was funded by a grant from R\'egion \^Ile-de-France and by the grant ANR-18-CE02-0010-01 of the French National Research Agency ANR (project EcoNet).